openid/authzen/authorization-api-1_0.md

 decisions:
 : REQUIRED.
 An array of Asset Query Decisions as described in the Asset Query Decision section ({{asset-query-decision}})

+reasons:
+: OPTIONAL.
+An array of Reason Objects ({{reason-object}}) which provide details of every reason identifier specified in the `decisions` field.
+This field is REQUIRED if there is at least one decision in the `decisions` field that specifies a `reason_ids` field.
+The content of the `reasons` field MUST provide details of every identifier in the `reason_ids` fields in the `decisions` array.

 evaluationDuration:
 : REQUIRED.
 The time in milliseconds, in `integer` format, that it took to respond to the Access Evaluation Request.